Data is Not a Four-Letter Word: Get Your Team on Board

 How do you convince people who don’t “get” data to be part of the solution?
-Learn how to convince board members and donors to invest in infrastructure and staff capacity, persuade program participants to share data, and help people up the learning curve via human-centered design principles.
 You can lead your team (and boss) to enter data!
 You’ll gain strategies for finding allies and training others for a data-driven organization.
 You’ll learn how to translate impact and show data’s crucial role.
-And we’ll talk about responsibly designing communications to cut through jargon so stakeholders understand what they need to know.
+And we’ll talk about designing communications accessible to a variety of stakeholders.
+We’ll start with a brief assessment before spending time in small groups that address specific challenges in your organization: how to be a data hero, building data allies, and talking data with people at varying data literacy levels.

 - Find and team up with secret data allies across your organization to create culture change